jcbvm/ember-api-requests/README.md

 ## API

-Because this service extends ember-ajax.
-You are able to do anything ember-ajax can do, like setting a custom host or custom request headers.
+Because this service uses ember-ajax in the background you are able to do anything ember-ajax can do, like setting a custom host or custom request headers.
 See the ember-ajax [documentation](https://github.com/ember-cli/ember-ajax) for more details.
 Below follows the extra API this service provides.

 #### Request options